 An installment agreement allows the taxpayer to break down their tax debt into manageable payments.
 Usually an installment agreement requires equal monthly payments based on the amount of taxes owed, the amount of money the IRS can collect at one time, and the amount of time they are allowed to collect the funds from the taxpayer.
 Installment agreements are not an ideal way of paying a tax debt, since the taxpayer will still accrue late payment penalties and interest over the life of the agreement.

-Form 9465 can be used to request an installment plan, but should not be used if the taxpayer plans to pay their tax debt within 120 days, or if they want to use the IRS Online Payment Agreement Application to apply for an installment agreement.
-To review the instructions for an Installment Agreement Request, click here.
-Installment agreements are not guaranteed.
+Form 9465 can be used to request an installment plan, but it should not be used if the taxpayer plans to pay their tax debt within 120 days or if they wish to use the IRS Online Payment Agreement Application to apply for an installment agreement.

 The IRS will notify an individual within 30 days of receiving the agreement if it has been approved or denied.
 Agreements for less than $10,000 will generally be accepted as long as:

 - During the last 5 years, the taxpayer (and spouse if filing jointly) has timely filed all income tax returns, paid any amount due, and have not previously used an installment agreement.